takasa5/my_patroller/README.md

 If you patrol many Web site every day, my_patroller will help your patrol especially when visiting a blog site with both titles and images (and many annoying ads).

 ### Screenshots
-Note that my blog is not a good example because all of posts don't have image and do NOT annoy!
+Note that my blog is not a good example because update frequency is very slow, all of posts don't have image, and do NOT annoy!
 - This is my blog before being processed by my-patroller.
 ![before](./before.png)